125 Years Memory: Tehran episode

 In the year 1985, during the Iran–Iraq War, Iraq announces an indiscriminate attack and to shoot down any aircraft over Iranian air space.
 Japanese Ambassador Yutaka Nomura (Toshiyuki Nagashima) requests rescue flights from Japan, but is told that a quick response is not possible.
 While evacuation flights from other nations are arriving, more than 300 Japanese are stranded in Tehran.
 Harumi (Shioli Kutsuna), a teacher at the Tehran Japanese School, prevails upon Nomura to ask the Turkish ambassador for help.
 Turkish Prime Minister Turgut Özal (Deniz Oral) decides to evacuate the Japanese.
 In the morning of 19 March, only a few hours before Iraq's ultimatum expires, a Turkish Airlines aircraft takes off for Tehran.
 Not only is Tehran already under heavy rocket fire, but the remaining Turks at Tehran Mehrabad Airport still need to be convinced that they won't be able to board their own country's evacuation flight.
 That's when Turkish embassy staff Murat (Kenan Ece) starts speaking out to his fellow citizens about the compassion and sacrifice Japanese villagers had shown to Turkish sailors shipwrecked far away a long time ago.

 Background

 The film was initiated by the residents of Kushimoto, a coastal town in Wakayama Prefecture where the first episode of the film takes place.
 For a very long time they wanted to make a film about the Ertuğrul story and thus send a message of friendship and peace to the rest of the world.
 To pursue their goal, Kushimoto Mayor Katsumasa Tashima contacted film director Mitsutoshi Tanaka and the NPO Ertuğrul Saves the World was established in the city of Wakayama.
-After more than ten years of work the film was completed in 2015, commemorating the 125th anniversary of Japanese-Turkish friendship."「海難1890」特別先行上映舞台挨拶", PIA Kansai, 27 November 2015.
-Retrieved 22 November 2018.
+After more than ten years of work the film was completed in 2015, commemorating the 125th anniversary of Japanese-Turkish friendship.